surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/About.md

 ### [about_PSModulePath](about_PSModulePath.md)

-This article the purpose and usage of the `$env:PSModulePath` environment variable.
+This article the purpose and usage of the `$Env:PSModulePath` environment variable.

 ### [about_PSSession_Details](about_PSSession_Details.md)